Chaoses-Ib/IbDOpusScripts/README.md

 ## Commands
 - [GetColumnValue](Commands/GetColumnValue.ouc)

-  Get the value of the specified column to `glob:$result`.
+  Get the value of the specified column to `glob:result`.

   For example: